perladvent/perldotcom/content/article/json-unicode-and-perl-oh-my-.md

 Making Peace
 ============

 JSON and Perl are odd bedfellows.
-Perl’s lack of distinction between numbers and strings, for example, can lead to JSON that uses the wrong type for one value or the other.
-Perl’s lack of native booleans can yield a similar effect.
+Perl’s lack of distinct number and string types, for example, can yield JSON that uses the wrong type for one value or the other.
+Perl’s lack of native booleans produces a similar effect.

 The encoding problems discussed above, though, are particularly nefarious because correcting for them requires a deeper understanding of all of this.
-For example, most can accommodate `{"age": "9"}` easily enough because typecasting from `"9"` (string) to `9` (number) is commonplace.
+For example, most developers can accommodate `{"age": "9"}` easily enough because typecasting from `"9"` (string) to `9` (number) is commonplace.
 But how many would see `"Ã©"` and think, “ah!
 I simply have to treat those characters’ code points as bytes then decode those bytes as UTF-8!”
 Some